ArtemKhov/Caesar-Cipher-desktop-program/README.md

 - Set cipher key depends on selected language
 - Read user text from file
 - Save the encrypted text in an individual file
+- Buttons in the program appear/become available as you select options

 ## Fast using repo
 You can set up project locally.